h-kok/FakeOS/README.md

 ## Future Goals

--   What are the immediate features you'd add given more time
 -   Refactor JavaScript to create one event listener for all apps.
 -   Create function to bring interaction to solitaire 'app'.
 E.g. function on hover over image or create 'enter name' form to begin a new game.
 -   Create function to bring clicked app to front.